rob-letts/advent-of-code-22/README.md

 Here be spoilers.

-Let's see how far I get with this one.
+~~Let's see how far I get with this one~~ Eleven is a new record 👍.

 Hopefully readable, but _definitely_ not optimal.